Niota, Tennessee

 Niota is a city in McMinn County, Tennessee, United States.
 The population was estimated at 772 in 2020 by the U.S. Census Bureau.

 History

 The community was originally called "Mouse Creek," but was renamed in 1897 to avoid confusion with a railroad stop in Jefferson City that was named "Mossy Creek."
 The name "Niota" was based on the name of a fictional character in a dime novel, a Native American chief named "Nee-o-tah."

-The Niota Depot, built in 1854 for the East Tennessee, Virginia and Georgia Railway, is the oldest standing railroad depot in Tennessee.
+The Niota Depot, built in 1854 for the East Tennessee and Georgia Railroad, is the oldest standing railroad depot in Tennessee.
 It currently serves as Niota City Hall.

+In 1988, a group of women, later dubbed the “Golden Girls of Niota”, led a successful city council election campaign and became one of the first all-female city councils in the United States and the only one at the time.
+The group ran as the People’s Choice Party and was led by 78-year old Mayor Effie Lones, the oldest elected female official in the country at the time of her election.
+Every member of the Golden Girls was a grandmother.
+4 of the candidates were elected via write-in votes, and they handed out sample ballots prior to Election Day to familiarize voters with the write-in process.

 Geography

 Niota is located at 35°30′51″N 84°32′50″W (35.514230, -84.547132).
 The city is situated along US Route 11 between Sweetwater and Athens.
 Tennessee State Route 309 connects the city with Interstate 75 to the west.

 According to the United States Census Bureau, the city has a total area of 2.0 sqmi, all land.